 To improve the transparency of consumer information and help prospective students and their families make school decisions, PTI has created this page for easy, convenient access to reports and publications.

 PTI's most recent catalog, a complete list of textbooks and supplies, a synopsis of FERPA rights as defined by the Family Educational Rights and Privacy Act of 1974, and the college's annual security report, fire report and missing persons report all are available from this one page.
 Additionally there are links to program-specific consumer information.

-From accreditation and school history to academic information, financial aid funding, and student services, the information contained in PTI's catalog is comprehensive.
+From accreditation and school history to academic information, financial aid funding, and student services, the information contained in PTI's catalog (catalog addendum) is comprehensive.
 The college's catalog is published annually during the summer and updated throughout the year by addendum.

 In an effort to provide you a positive environment, PTI has identified guidelines, policies and procedures that address the expectations of students as members of the PTI community.
 This handbook serves as a resource for this information, including students’ rights and responsibilities.
 Student Handbook.

 Books and Supplies

 Books, kits and supplies are available through PTI and can be rolled into the financial plan each student creates during the admissions process.
 However, for those students and families who would like to know which books, kits, and supplies are needed for their program of study, a complete, detailed list, including ISBN number, is accessible in the list of links to the right.

 The Family Educational Rights and Privacy Act (FERPA) of 1974 protects students' rights with respect to their educational records.
 By accessing this FERPA synopsis, students and parents can learn more about inspecting or requesting records, when written permission is needed, and how schools are permitted to use directory-type information.